I get a lot of questions about over-wintering geraniums.

 Geraniums are among the easiest plants to grow from cuttings, so if you don't have to space to over winter larger pots in the house, try growing them from cuttings.

-An old-fashioned way of keeping geraniums is to take them out of their pots, cut the plants back by two-thirds, remove soil from the roots, and hang them in your basement.
+An old-fashioned way of over-wintering geraniums is to take them out of their pots, cut the plants back by two-thirds, remove soil from the roots, and hang them in your basement.

 Most modern basements are too warm and dry for this to work, but if you have a cool and dark cellar, you might be successful.
 If you're keen to give this method a go, try to re-hydrate the roots in water for a couple of hours occasionally to avoid them getting too dried-out.